ionescu007/hdk/README.md

-# hdk -- Hyper-V Development Kit
+# hdk -- Hyper-V® Development Kit

 The HDK is an updated version of the HvGdk.h header file published under MSR-LA as part of the Singularity Research Kernel.
 It has been updated to add the latest definitions, structures and definitions as described in the Microsoft Hypervisor Top-Level Functional Specification (TLFS) 5.0c published June 2018.